blaskocode/CollabCanvas/PRD.md

 - As a designer, I want to **create an account and log in** so that my work is associated with my identity
 - As a designer, I want to **see a large canvas workspace** so that I have room to design
-- As a designer, I want to **pan and zoom the canvas smoothly** so that I can navigate my design space
+- As a designer, I want to **pan the canvas with Space+drag** so that I can navigate intuitively
+- As a designer, I want to **select multiple shapes with box selection** so that I can manipulate them together
 - As a designer, I want to **create basic shapes (rectangles)** so that I can build simple designs
 - As a designer, I want to **move objects around the canvas** so that I can arrange my design
 - As a designer, I want to **delete objects I've created** so that I can remove mistakes or unwanted elements